Diana Zuckerman, PhD, National Center for Health Research, RN Magazine: February, 2002

 There is only one study of the health effects of ruptured silicone implants, and the results, though not conclusive, are disturbing.6 When the silicone migrated from the broken implant, those women were more likely to be diagnosed with fibromyalgia or several other painful and debilitating autoimmune diseases, compared to the other women with implants.
 In addition, some women have developed symptoms of lupus, rheumatoid arthritis, scleroderma, or other connective tissue diseases that they attribute to their implants.
 Although most of these concerns center around silicone implants, similar symptoms have been reported anecdotally among women with saline implants, where the silicone shell may “leak” small amounts of silicone.8

-Even more disturbing, two recent studies by the National Cancer Institute found that women with silicone or saline breast implants were more likely to develop cancer than other women their age, and more likely to die from brain cancer, lung cancer or other lung disease, or suicide, compared with other plastic surgery patients.9,10 These studies, however, didn’t include reconstruction patients, and more research is needed before conclusions can be drawn.
+Even more disturbing, two recent studies by the National Cancer Institute found that women with silicone or saline breast implants were more likely to develop cancer than other women their age, and more likely to die from brain cancer, lung cancer or other lung diseases, or suicide, compared with other plastic surgery patients.9,10 These studies, however, didn’t include reconstruction patients, and more research is needed before conclusions can be drawn.
 Meanwhile, a connection between breast implants and serious diseases can’t be ruled out.8

 Women who have a saline or silicone implant removed but not replaced may describe the experience as “losing their breast twice,” but this decision is appropriate for women who want to avoid future complications.